Estonia expels more Russian diplomats in model for EU

 "All the support Western countries have given Ukraine over the past year is far less than the [Russian] assets under our control, so it would be a game-changer," he added.

-International law should be reformed if need be in reaction to Russia's "genocidal" war, he also said.
+International law should be reformed if need be in reaction to Russia's "genocidal" war, Reinsalu also said.

-"The entity committing genocide is the Russian Federation, a state controlled by [Russian president Vladimir] Putin and his inner circle and in this context we should surely use all legitimate tools at our disposal to stop this war and help Ukraine to win," Reinsalu said.
+"The entity committing genocide is the Russian Federation, a state controlled by [Russian president Vladimir] Putin and his inner circle, and in this context we should surely use all legitimate tools at our disposal to stop this war and help Ukraine to win," he said.

-EU sanctions on Russia currently include a $60/barrell cap on the purchase price of Russian oil.
+EU sanctions on Russia currently include a $60/barrel cap on the purchase price of Russian oil.

 But this should be lowered when the cap-level comes up for an official review in the second half of January because market prices have fallen since it was introduced, Reinsalu added.